-F1: Hamilton wins crash-marred Tuscan GP, Bottas 2nd
+F1: Hamilton keeps his cool to win crash-marred Tuscan GP

 Red Bull driver Alexander Albon drove well to finish third and clinch a first career podium that will boost his chances of keeping his seat alongside team star Max Verstappen next year.

+“It was brutal, especially the high speed.
+It is more adrenaline going in my body than anything else,” Albon said.

-Hamilton can equal Schumacher’s record for wins at the Russian GP in two weeks and take a step closer to matching Schumacher’s record of seven world titles.
+Hamilton can equal Schumacher’s record at the Russian GP in two weeks.

 The race was far from easy for Hamilton, however, and he looked out of breath sitting in his car moments after crossing the line.

 He had started from pole position for a record-extending 95th time but was overtaken by Bottas’ brilliant move off the line.

-But Bottas could not profit from it because of the imminent crashes.
+“It was a dream start for me,” said Bottas, who could not profit from it because of the imminent crashes.

 Verstappen started third for Red Bull but he and Pierre Gasly crashed moments in, bringing the safety car out on Lap 1.

-Verstappen got clipped by Kimi Raikkonen’s Alfa Romeo after falling back.
+Verstappen got clipped by Kimi Raikkonen’s Alfa Romeo after falling back because of engine problems.
 Carlos Sainz Jr. somehow avoided getting seriously hit when his McLaren span in the middle of the track and cars swerved around him.

 After the safety car ended, a zig-zagging Bottas backed everyone up.
 Some of the cars tightly bunched at the back were early on the throttle after presuming the race was back on, accelerating into the middle of the pack.

-Chaos ensued as Antonio Giovinazzi’s Alfa Romeo speared into Kevin Magnussen’s Haas and Nicholas Latifi’s Williams while Sainz Jr. then slammed into the back of Giovinazzi.
+Chaos ensued as Antonio Giovinazzi’s Alfa Romeo speared into Kevin Magnussen’s Haas and Nicholas Latifi’s Williams while Sainz then slammed into the back of Giovinazzi.

 “It’s really dangerous like that.
 Those at the front have to think of those behind,” Giovinazzi said.
 “We were flat out.”